Curtis Cup: History

 An unofficial match between America and Britain was played at Sunningdale Golf Club on 1 May 1930 but was not organised by the USGA and LGU.
 There were five foursomes matches followed by ten singles matches in the afternoon.
 The match was level after the foursomes, with each team winning two matches and one match halved.
 Britain won six of the ten singles matches to win the contest.

 The first match organised by the USGA and LGU was played in May 1932 at the Wentworth Club in England, and was won by the American team.
 This first match was not actually played for the Curtis Cup, since the LGU initially declined to accept the cup for the contest.
 André Vagliano, a French golfer and official, had offered the LGU a trophy for the match between France and Britain.
 The LGU had declined that offer and thus felt unable to accept the offer of the Curtis Cup.
 It was not until November 1932 that the LGU changed their minds and accepted both trophies.
 Even though the Curtis Cup was not actually played for in 1932, this match is accepted as the first match in the series.

 In 2004, then fourteen-year-old Michelle Wie played for the U.S. becoming the youngest player in Curtis Cup history.
 She won both of her singles matches.
 In 2010 Leona Maguire became the youngest player to represent Great Britain & Ireland when she played at the age of 15.
-In 2008 Stacy Lewis won all her five matches, a feat equalled by Bronte Law in 2016 and Kristen Gillman in 2018.
+In 2008 Stacy Lewis won all her five matches, a feat equalled by Bronte Law in 2016, Kristen Gillman in 2018, and Farah O'Keefe in 2026.
 The scheduled 2020 event was postponed to 2021 due to the COVID-19 pandemic.